fabianlindfors/fdb-object-store/README.md

 Downloading an existing file is as simple as making a GET request to the same past as the upload.
 This can also be done through a browser.

 ```
-# Example download of previously uploaded file (once again with HTTPie)
+# Example download of previously uploaded file (with HTTPie)
 $ http -d GET localhost:8080/object/images/my_image.png
 ```